 NOTIFICATION PURPOSE Network Virus Scan Indicates that malware code has been found in network traffic from the endpoint.
-Threat Mitigation Indicates that suspicious network activity by an application on the endpoint has been detected by Threat Discovery Appliance.
+Threat Mitigation Indicates that suspicious network activity by an application on the endpoint has been detected by Threat Discovery Appliance or Deep Discovery Inspector.
 ARP Spoofing Monitoring Indicates that ARP spoofing malware has been found on the endpoint.